suncoast-devs/handbook/curriculum/unit-ii/chapter-1/01-intro-to-html/homework.md

 - [ ] Your website should minimally have
   - [ ] a navbar
   - [ ] a ["hero"](https://www.sitepoint.com/exploring-hero-section/) section
-  - [ ] a few sections about the restaurant, get creative here
+  - [ ] at least 3 sections about the restaurant, get creative here.
+Specials, events and locations would be a good start here.
   - [ ] Contact information
   - [ ] a footer
 - [ ] Push your site to GitHub